e-klein-uscprojects/aviation-flight-planning-simulator/README.md

 # Aviation Flight Planning Simulator

-I am a commercial and agricultural pilot with nearly two decades of experience navigating varied aircraft under dynamic conditions across California and the western United States.
-I have worked in both piston and turbine-class platforms, including the Citation CJ3, conducting flight planning across a broad range of operational contexts—regional trips, agricultural missions, and business-class legs under IFR and VFR.
+I am a commercial and agricultural pilot with nearly two decades of experience operating across California and the western United States.
+I have flown piston and turbine-class aircraft across varied terrain and weather systems, including repeated CJ3 missions into and out of Southern California airspace.
+The Citation CJ3’s performance profile—its fuel consumption, routing flexibility, and cruise capabilities—has informed the technical framework presented here.

-The modeling work represented here reflects an interest in documenting the judgment behind those decisions: the route planning, the weather assessments, and the structured fuel logic required to operate effectively.
-I do not claim that this simulation mirrors full-scale flight dispatch architecture, nor is it intended for use in active operations.
-What it does reflect is the procedural mindset required to navigate aircraft responsibly under real-world constraints.

-The notebooks included simulate routing logic, fuel consumption modeling, weather interpretation, and visibility thresholds adapted from experience across both controlled and uncontrolled airspace.
-Each simulation is structured to document the core decisions that precede flight—not just airspeed and fuel burn, but weather impact and visibility risk.

-I have found the opportunity to model these workflows—however simplified—instructive.
-The act of documenting operational logic in code has allowed me to approach aviation from a new angle: one that is quiet, deliberate, and structured.
-That effort is what this repository represents.
+This repository offers a simulation of flight planning logic using Python.
+It draws from routine operational procedures, including wind and precipitation adjustments, fuel burn calculations, and visibility-based arrival assessments.
+The example flight modeled here reflects a CJ3 mission from Oakland International (KOAK) to Van Nuys Airport (KVNY), incorporating meteorological factors and fuel planning thresholds in a way that mirrors structured cockpit decision-making.

+The work is not intended for dispatch use, nor is it a substitute for certified planning systems.
+But in documenting how turbine-class aircraft are prepared for regional flights—including the assumptions, estimates, and risk checks—I have found the process both technically useful and personally reflective.
+These notebooks don’t simply recreate data—they reorganize judgment into procedural form.

 ## Repository Structure

 - `planning/`:
-   └─ `flight_plan_generator.ipynb`: CJ3 route simulation from San Carlos to Monterey
-   └─ `cj3_flight_plan_koak_kvny.ipynb`: CJ3 fuel modeling from Oakland to Van Nuys with visibility risk
+   └─ `cj3_flight_plan_koak_kvny.ipynb`: Citation CJ3 routing logic, adjusted fuel calculations, and visibility planning for KOAK to KVNY
 - `data/`:
-   └─ `aircraft_profiles.csv`: Performance metrics for selected aircraft types
+   └─ `aircraft_profiles.csv`: Structured performance data for representative aircraft types
-   └─ `sample_weather_forecast.csv`: Simulated weather input for METAR-style planning
+   └─ `sample_weather_forecast.csv`: Simplified METAR-style conditions for planning inputs
 - `docs/`:
-   └─ `pilot_workflow_notes.md`: Narrative description of flight logic applied during agricultural and commercial missions
+   └─ `pilot_workflow_notes.md`: Written overview of flight procedures and decision structure adapted from operational experience

 ## Objective

-To simulate and document the structure of flight planning logic used in general aviation and regional air operations.
-While simplified for demonstration, the framework reflects the kind of discipline and measured reasoning used by working pilots in active environments.
+To restructure flight planning logic in technical form, using code to reflect the kind of measured preparation involved in route planning, fuel modeling, and weather impact assessment.
+While simplified, the simulation remains grounded in experience and attentive to detail.